BookingSync/bookingsync-engine/README.md

 ## Installation

-BookingSync Engine works with Rails 4.0 onwards and Ruby 2.0 onwards.
+Bookingsync Engine works with Rails 4.0 onwards and Ruby 2.0 onwards.
 To get started, add it to your Gemfile with:

 ```ruby
 gem 'bookingsync-engine'